 We are also a defendant in several other lawsuits, including product liability claims, that are insured, subject to the applicable deductibles, arising in the ordinary course of business.
 Based on currently available information, we believe that we have adequately accrued estimated probable losses for such lawsuits.
-We are also involved in a substantial number of labor claims, including one case where we had a confidential settlement reflected in our 2004 results.
+We are also involved in a substantial number of labor claims, including one case where we had a confidential settlement reflected in our results of operations for the second quarter of 2004.

-Although none of the aforementioned potential liabilities can be quantified with absolute certainty except as otherwise indicated above, we have established reserves covering these exposures to the extent probable and estimable, which we believe to be reasonable based on past experience and available facts.
+Although none of the aforementioned potential liabilities can be quantified with absolute certainty, we have established reserves covering these exposures, which we believe to be reasonable based on past experience and available facts.
 While additional exposures beyond these reserves could exist, they currently cannot be estimated.
 We will continue to evaluate these potential contingent loss exposures and, if they develop, recognize expense as soon as such losses become probable and can be reasonably estimated.